Edition LLP22 - March 2022

 (b) reporting upon actions or other communications received from intellectual property offices or other persons in relation to pending applications for intellectual property rights or granted rights.

 4.5.
-If you are a foreign attorney to whom we are providing services for the ultimate benefit of your client, you must indemnify us against any loss or damage (including any awards of damages or legal costs against us, our own legal costs and expenses and any indirect loss or damage) arising from any claim made against us by your client as a result of your failure accurately to communicate to your client any part of our advice.
+If you are a foreign attorney to whom we are providing services for the ultimate benefit of your client, you must indemnify us against any loss or damage (including any awards of damages or legal costs against us, our own legal costs and expenses and any indirect loss or damage) arising from any claim made against us by your client as a result of (1) your failure accurately to communicate to your client any part of our advice and/or (2) your provision to us of any incorrect data as we are entitled to assume it is correct.

 5.1.
 Unless otherwise agreed with you in writing, our charges will be calculated by reference to: